New Jersey Simple Assault

 In addition, a simple assault sentence can require anger management courses or counseling and significant restitution payments to the alleged victim for damages.

 Contacting an attorney is the most effective way to avoid some, if not all, of the aforementioned consequences.
 The attorneys at Breslow Law Offices have successfully resolved thousands of simple assault cases for their clients, in addition to the restraining order proceedings that may result in these cases.
-Contact them to learn more about how they can help you today.
+Contact a criminal defense attorney to learn more about how they can help you today 973-239-8000.